 Within higher education, women's studies programs pushed for more inclusion of women in the overall curriculum.
 However, early women's studies programs often prioritized a narrow definition of "women."

 Studying Women and Gender Through an Intersectional Lens

 In the 1970s, "the concept of 'women' … had largely been defined as white, middle-class, heterosexual, Christian, educated women of priviledge," wrote scholar Alice Ginsberg.

 Over time, women's studies departments changed to become more inclusive and intersectional.
 Many colleges, for example, turned their women's studies departments into women and gender studies programs to include a stronger focus on gender theory.
 Some adopted the label WGS — short for women's, gender, and sexuality studies.

 Rather than being rooted in a single discipline, women's studies programs use an interdisciplinary approach to investigate women's contributions, as well as how the social status of women has changed over time and the cultural constructs of gender.
-Women's studies draws on history, sociology, literature, politics, and psychology.
+Women's studies draws on:

 While pursuing a women's studies degree, students study feminist theory, women's history, and the intersections of gender and society.
 Many programs also include courses on race and gender, masculinity studies, and LGBTQ+ studies.